 Community Economic Development Certificate

 To get started, simply submit an application through ApplyAlberta.
 All applicants, including students educated in Canada, must demonstrate English Language Proficiency prior to admission.
 There are no additional entrance requirements for this program.
-You can take up to five years to complete all certificate courses and must meet the graduation requirements as they exist at the time that you register for the program's first course (see AC.3.1.1 Grading and Progression).

 Ten courses are required to complete this program.

 |COURSE NAME||COURSE CODE||COURSE DELIVERY OPTIONS|

 |Introductory Financial Accounting I||ACCT-215|

 |Economic Development Fundamentals||ECON-355|